Fred Swanton: Life

 He worked as a bookkeeper at various lumber companies in California until 1883, when he and his mother traveled east to visit relatives.
 He returned with the patent license for the telephone, which he sold through most of California.
 On December 25, 1884, he married Stanley Hall in Santa Cruz.
 He operated a hotel called the Swanton House with his father and ran Knight's Opera House theater.
 The hotel was the tallest building in the city when it was built.
 It burned down on May 30, 1887, and he started a livery business called Bonner Stables, and then a store called the Palace of Pharmacy, and briefly owned a billboard business.
 In October 1889 he sold those businesses, and with Dr. H. H. Clark started the first electric company in the area.
 He developed the Santa Cruz Electric Railway which ran cars from the beach to Santa Cruz and the Santa Cruz-Capitola Railroad to the new resort of Capitola, California, to the south.
 In 1900 he invested in the Klondike Gold Rush, but by then the profits had been made.
 He also dabbled in oil fields and a chromite mine.

+In 1896, Swanton led a group of investors who built California's third hydroelectric power plant, on Big Creek in Santa Cruz County.
+Direct-current electricity was sent to Santa Cruz, where Swanton's company created the city's first electrical power distribution system.
+The system powered the Santa Cruz Electric Railway, among other businesses and residences.
+The community on the lower reaches of Big Creek was later renamed Swanton in his honor.
+A memorial plaque was placed there in 2010 to recount the history.